Tim Hatley: Review

-In May 2013, the hit musical, The Bodyguard, was staged at London’s Adelphi Theatre, the theme adapted from The Bodyguard, a 1992 film starring Whitney Houston and Kevin Costner.
-It was a stage musical with a cast of Heather Headley as the superstar singer Rachel Marron and Lloyd Owen as Frank Farmer, an ex-Secret Service agent turned bodyguard.
-The formidable task fell into the hands of the set and costume designer, Tim Hatley, along with the Director Thea Sharrock, lighting designer Mark Henderson and video designer Duncan McLean and rest of the team.
+In May 2013, the hit musical, The Bodyguard, was staged at London’s Adelphi Theatre, the theme adapted from the 1992 film The Bodyguard.
+It was a stage musical with Heather Headley as the superstar singer Rachel Marron and Lloyd Owen as Frank Farmer, an ex-Secret Service agent turned bodyguard.
+Tim Hatley was set and costume designer, along with director Thea Sharrock, lighting designer Mark Henderson and video designer Duncan McLean and rest of the team.
 Hatley turned the stage show brilliantly to glide like the real movie.
-“I think it's always a tricky thing having a film going onto the stage,” was what Hatley had to say about his work.
-The whole idea of turning a film into a musical was a big challenge for the reason that he had to keep the audience, already happy with the film, content too, maintaining the film story on one hand and avoiding bringing to stage a carbon copy.
-Hatley has proved himself to be a master in story telling, the theatrical way.
+"I think it's always a tricky thing having a film going onto the stage", was what Hatley had to say about his work.